 Use Your Surroundings as Decor

-Planters on your deck or patio with flowers, plants or herbs serve as instant ambience for guests and make any outdoor space feel immediately festive.
+Planters on your deck or patio with flowers, plants, or herbs serve as instant ambiance for guests and make any outdoor space feel immediately festive.
 Be sure to cut back any dying leaves or to deadhead flowers that are past their prime, and feel free to rearrange the planters to give the appearance of a fresh set-up.
-If you have an herb garden, snip some rosemary, lavender or thyme and use these sprigs to tie napkins with a festive flair.
+If you have an herb garden, snip some rosemary, lavender, or thyme and use these sprigs to tie napkins with a festive flair.

 Still feel like something is missing?
 Candles are always a good idea for creating a celebratory and cozy vibe.
 Grab some mason jars (or glass containers of varying heights, colors and textures) and scatter them down your table, lighting tea lights inside for a warm glow that doesn’t risk getting too hot or the flame too high.
 Add sand to the bottom of the containers for a beach vibe that has the added bonus of helping to anchor them to the table.
 Even better: Mix things up on your tabletop with fresh cut flowers from your yard—and don’t forget that some plants and herbs even help to deter mosquitos!

 Inevitably, once your invite to your backyard party goes out, your guests will ask what they can bring to the picnic.
 Buying alcohol adds up quickly—and is often where many hosts find it most difficult to stick to their budget.
 Why not take friends and loved ones up on their offers and ask them to bring a favorite bottle of wine, six pack or other drink of choice?
 Not only will this save considerable money, but it’s a fun way to introduce guests to drinks they may not have had before and to create a convivial vibe, especially among guests who may not know each other well.